KahunaSystems/KahunaControlAppBootup/README.md

 appType: 1 -> Production

-## Detect an app to boot or not when success == true and jsonObject is KahunaAppBootup then we need to perform check actions and show message.
+## Detect an app to boot or not in a device based on that apply app version, os version and free space.
 ```swift
 shared.getAppBootupActionMessage { (success, jsonObject) in
     if success && jsonObject is KahunaAppBootup {